patrikinho0/Book-Manager/README.md

    git clone https://github.com/patrikinho0/third-assignment-patrikinho0.git
    ```

-3. Run the application using your IDE terminal.
+3. Run the application using your IDE terminal in the main.py file.

 ## Files